Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: Hydrodynamic waves

 For weak fluctuations in $E_m$ around $\langle E_m \rangle = 0$, the Lorentz force drops out from the evolution equation for velocity as it is nonlinear in the fluctuation in $E_m$.
 The evolution of $E_m$ then reduces to a linear diffusive equation.
 However, if $\langle E_m \rangle = E_0$ the Lorentz force term in the velocity evolution equation becomes $E_0 \nabla E_m$ and the evolution equation for $E_m$ has a linear term $E_0 \nabla \cdot {\bm v}$.
 We can assume solutions of the form $\exp{i( \omega t - {\bm k} \cdot {\bm x})}$, where $\omega$ is the angular frequency of the wave, ${\bm k}$ is the wavevector, $t$ is the time, and ${\bm x}$ is the spatial coordinate.
 We find that these waves obey the dispersion relation:

 where $k = |{\bm k}|$.
 In order to derive the above dispersion relation we have ignored the effect of diffusion and shear-viscosity.
-We use this simplicfication for the paper but in Appendix B we discuss the effect of of finite $D$ and $\eta/\rho_0$.
 The parameter $a$ effectively gives us the sound speed in the system and the odd viscosity correction appears as expected {from hydrodynamic theory} modifying the wave speed for large values of $k$.
 In the limit of weak coupling to density fluctuations i.e., $a \ll E_0^2 / \rho_0$, we obtain waves with phase velocity proportional to $E_0$.
 This is analogous to the magnetosonic waves observed in the usual MHD picture with the key difference that magnetosonic waves have a velocity proportional to $B_0 f(\theta)$, where $B_0$ is the mean magnetic field, $\theta$ is a polar angle, and $f(\theta)$ is a function of the polar angle.
 In the usual MHD picture Alfv\'en and magnetosonic waves are calculated as a fluctuation about a mean magnetic field and since that is a vector this implies choosing a direction along with a mean magnetic field magnitude.
 Therefore, the polar angle $\theta$ appears in the expression for Alfv\'en and megnetosonic wave velocity.
 However, in the two dimensional monopolic MHD, the mean electric field is a pseudoscalar and the magnetosonic velocity is isotropic.

-The computation of the linear theory is available in Appendix \eqref{app:B} and Appendix \eqref{app:C} below.
+In the presence of dissipative and diffusive terms we compute their effects perturbatively in powers of wavenumber.
+This gives us: